SoftwareAG/c8y-docs/content/users-guide/administration-bundle/tfa.md

 ### SMS

-When adding a user and TFA is enabled, you need to provide a phone number for the user.
-When users without a phone number try to login using TFA, the users will be redirected to a window, to enter their mobile phone number.
-Without a phone number a login is impossible.
+When adding a user and TFA is enabled, a phone number needs to be provided.
+When users without a phone number try to login using TFA, they will be prompted for their mobile number.
+Without a valid monbile number a login is impossible.

 #### Enabling a specific user